boeschenstein/ngrx/README.md

 > There is no need for rxjs, using this approach

-1. add filter to state
+1. add filter-property to state
-2. use selector to filter data, using fiter state
+2. use selector to filter data, using fiter-property (from state)
-3. on input change, push entry to state
+3. on input change, push fiter-property to state

 ### Using effect to filter on server side